aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 also have to bootstrap those and be sure to add a *trust* relationship.

 > This library requires a newer version of the bootstrapping stack which has
-> been updated specifically to support cross-account continous delivery.
+> been updated specifically to support cross-account continuous delivery.
 In the future,
 > this new bootstrapping stack will become the default, but for now it is still
 > opt-in.
 >